ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 # Context Identifiers {#context-id}

-The mechanism for proxying UDP in HTTP defined in this document allows future extensions to exchange HTTP Datagrams which carry different semantics from UDP payloads.
+The mechanism for proxying UDP in HTTP defined in this document allows future extensions to exchange HTTP Datagrams that carry different semantics from UDP payloads.
 Some of these extensions can augment UDP payloads with additional data, while others can exchange data that is completely separate from UDP payloads.
 In order to accomplish this, all HTTP Datagrams associated with UDP